zombie-einstein/covey/docs/source/environments/predator_prey.rst

 - Predator agents attempt to capture prey agents
 - Prey agents attempt to evade predator agents

-See :py:class:`covey.predator_prey.PredatorPrey` for details of the environment API.
+See :py:class:`floxs.predator_prey.PredatorPrey` for details of the environment API.

 Dynamics